wfp/editorial-guide/detail-7-documents.md

 ---
-title: WFP Documents
+title: Documents
-permalink: /reference/wfpdocuments/
+permalink: /detail/documents/
-categories: Reference
+categories: Detail
 layout: page
 resource: true
 ---
-### WFP documents

 WFP documents should be referred to by the full title in roman font inside quotation marks, followed by the reference number in brackets.
 For example: